circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 {: class="table table-striped"}

 ##### **`type`**
-A job with `type` can have the key `approval` and be required by any job that must wait for manual approval.
+A job may have a `type` of `approval` indicating it must be manually approved before downstream jobs may proceed.
 Jobs run in the dependency order until the workflow processes a job with the `type: approval` key followed by a job on which it depends, for example:

 ```
       - hold: